1977 National Women's Conference: Outcomes

 The Spirit of Houston, the official report on the first national women's conference, was submitted to President Carter and Congress in March 1978.
 A month later, Carter established the National Advisory Committee for Women.
 The Senate granted a three-year extension for ratification of the ERA within a year of the Houston meeting; this unprecedented move was viewed as a major post-conference achievement, despite the final failure of the amendment in 1982, at which point only 35 of the required 38 states had ratified the amendment.
 Under political pressure, President Carter fired Abzug from the Commission.
 No further action was taken by the Administration or Congress on the Plan.

 National Plan of Action

 Included in the official conference report, the conference produced a National Plan of Action, a culminating document that comprised a series of demands for more revisions, changes in enforcement, and new policies to improve the living conditions of women in American society.
 The National Plan of Action included 26 planks representing issues and concerns of interest to American women.
 The planks were discussed at the state-level women's meetings that preceded the 1977 conference and were then open to debate on the floor at the Houston conference.
 Seventeen of the planks were adopted by conference delegates by wide majorities, and only 20% of delegates opposed certain planks, representing a consensus among conference delegates and attendees on "what American women need and want to achieve equal rights, equal status, and equal responsibilities with men."

-The 26 planks contained in the National Plan of Action are: